fschrempf/dokuwiki-plugin-structtemplating/README.md

 # Struct Templating Plugin for DokuWiki

-Use twig templates for custom struct data rendering
+Use twig templates for custom struct data rendering.

 ## Installing